NVIDIA/aistore/README.md

 ### MacOS

-MacOS/Darwin platform is also supported albeit for development only (for production we strongly recommend Linux).
+MacOS/Darwin is also supported, albeit for development only.
+Certain capabilities related to querying the state-and-status of local hardware resources (memory, CPU, disks) may be missing, which is why we **strongly** recommend Linux for production deployments.

-Certain capabilities are still missing, like reading mem/cpu/disks stats which are essential for the correct cluster operation.
-Therefore, bugs are expected and can occur when trying to use different features.

 ## Getting Started

-AIStore runs on commodity Linux machines with no special hardware requirements.
+AIStore runs on commodity Linux machines with no special hardware requirements whatsoever.
+Deployment [options](deploy) are practically unlimited and include a spectrum with bare-metal (Kubernetes) clusters of any size, on the one hand, and a single Linux or Mac host, on the other.

-> It is expected, though, that all AIS target machines are identical, hardware-wise.
+> It is expected, though, that within a given cluster all AIS target machines are identical, hardware-wise.

-The implication is that the number of [possible deployment options](deploy) is practically unlimited.
 This section covers 3 (three) ways to deploy AIS on a single Linux machine and is intended for developers and development, and/or for a quick trial.

 ### Deployment: Local non-Containerized